History of longitude: Land surveying and telegraphy

 The U.S. Navy expanded the web into the West Indies and Central and South America in four expeditions in the years 1874–90.
 One series of observations linked Key West, Florida with the West Indies and Panama City.
 A second covered locations in Brazil and Argentina, and also linked to Greenwich via Lisbon.
 The third ran from Galveston, Texas, through Mexico and Central America, including Panama, and on to Peru and Chile, connecting to Argentina via Cordoba.
 The fourth added locations in Mexico, Central America and the West Indies, and extended the chain to Curaçao and Venezuela.

+Map showing the chain of longitude determinations organised by David Gill in 1874.
+Solid red: telegraph; dashed blue: chronometer.
+Both methods were used for the Suez to Aden link.

 East of Greenwich, telegraphic determinations of longitude were made of locations in Egypt, including Suez, as part of the observations of the 1874 transit of Venus directed by Sir George Airy, the British Astronomer Royal.
+Several transit expeditions used Mauritius for observations of the transit, including a private British one organised by Lord Lindsay and David Gill.
+Mauritius had no telegraph connection, so chronometers were used in parallel with telegraphic determinations.
+Gill transported 50 chronometers from Greenwich to Mauritius, via Suez and Aden, where links with telegraph locations were made.
+Gill and collaborators from other teams also made connections to Bombay, and from Suez and Alexandria to Berlin, to provide multiple paths.

 Telegraphic observations made as part of the Great Trigonometrical Survey of India, including Madras, were linked to Aden and Suez in 1877.
 In 1875, the longitude of Vladivostok in eastern Siberia was determined by telegraphic connection with Saint Petersburg.
 The US Navy used Suez, Madras and Vladivostok as the anchor-points for a chain of determinations made in 1881–1882, which extended through Japan, China, the Philippines, and Singapore.

 The telegraphic web circled the globe in 1902 with the connection of Australia and New Zealand to Canada via the All Red Line.
 This allowed a double determination of longitudes from east and west, which agreed within one second of arc (1/15 second of time).

 The telegraphic net of longitude was less important in Western Europe, which had already mostly been surveyed in detail using triangulation and astronomical observations.
 But the "American Method" was used in Europe, for example in a series of measurements to determine the longitude difference between the observatories of Greenwich and Paris with greater accuracy than previously available.